 Night blindness means having difficulty seeing in the dark or in low light.
 One of the most common issues with night blindness is difficulty driving in the evening or at night.

 Night blindness is caused by a disorder of the cells in the retina that are responsible for vision in dim light (cones).
 There may be several common causes:

-- Diet: people who don’t eat enough sources of vitamin A, such as green leafy vegetables, eggs, and whole milk products (vitamin A deficiency is very rare in the US, but still occurs in certain less developed countries)
+- Dietary deficiencies—Not getting adequate amounts of vitamin A, which come from green leafy vegetables, eggs, and whole milk products.
+Vitamin A deficiency is very rare in the US, but still occurs in certain less developed countries.

 Disorders that affect the ability of the body to absorb vitamin A:

 - Trouble adjusting from low levels of light to high levels of light

 Symptoms are difficulty or inability to see in low light or darkness.
 While driving, this may also occur a few seconds after the bright headlights of an oncoming car have passed.